stm32duino/Arduino_Core_STM32/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "\U0001F41B Bug report"
-about: Create a report to help us improve
+about: Report a bug or unexpected behavior while using the STM32 core
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---